chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 {{<iframefigure src="https://chidiwilliams.github.io/dsaw/tries/demos/trie.html" height="500px" caption="Type into the textbox to add words to the dictionary.
 Child dictionaries that are the end of words are coloured purple." >}}

-To get the words that begin with a prefix, we first find the child dictionary corresponding to the prefix, and then collect all the words in its children.
+To get the words that begin with a prefix, we first find the child dictionary corresponding to the prefix.
+Then we collect all the words in its children.

 ```js
 function startsWith(dictionary, prefix) {